-US Government Offering Americans Four Free COVID-19 Tests Again … While Supplies Last
+US Government Offering Americans No-Fee COVID-19 Tests Again … While Supplies Last

 3 minute read

-If you need COVID-19 tests and don’t want to pay for them, there’s good news—the U.S. government is once again offering Americans four free COVID-19 tests, available through the mail.
+If you need COVID-19 tests and don’t want to pay for them, there’s good news—the U.S. government is once again offering Americans no-fee COVID-19 tests, available through the mail.
 This initiative aims to make testing accessible, especially during periods of increased infection rates.

 If you have symptoms, like fever, cough, or loss of taste and smell, a home test could help you understand whether COVID-19 might be the cause, allowing you to take precautions to protect others.
 Even if you are asymptomatic, testing after possible exposure could be beneficial in preventing further spread.

-If you want to receive the four free COVID-19 tests, it’s as simple as visiting the official government website that handles test distribution—usually covidtests.gov.
+If you want to receive the four COVID-19 tests, it’s as simple as visiting the official government website that handles test distribution—usually covidtests.gov.
 From there, you might be asked to fill in your name, mailing address, and email (optional) to place your order.
-The process is straightforward, and there is no need to enter any payment information, as the tests are completely free of charge, including shipping.
+The process is straightforward, and there is no need to enter any payment information.

 If you don’t have internet access or need assistance, you might also be able to order the tests by phone through a government-provided hotline.
 It’s possible that community organizations and public libraries in your area could assist in placing an order if online access is an issue.